 Elder, Probate and Intergenerational Mediation

-Mediation can be particularly effective in probate or family disputes where personality and family concerns overshadow financial issues.
+Mediation can be particularly effective in probate or family disputes where family conflicts or dysfunction often overshadow the legal, financial and care management issues.
 Elder law, estate planning, and probate are uniquely suited to mediation, because mediation can allow the parties to a conflict (typically family members and others with close emotional ties) to reach their own agreement.
 The parties’ solution is usually preferable to a decision imposed by a court or another third party, and may promote the healing of relationships that have become strained or difficult.
 The nature of court proceedings does little to preserve important relationships or empower those within a conflict to have a voice, and that is where mediation can be particularly valuable to resolve disputes.
 You can read a Q & A about this topic here.

 Elder Law and Life Planning